The Home Buying Process

 If you carry a lot of debt, tend to pay bills late, or don’t have a long credit history, you may need to improve your credit by paying down your balances and changing your payment habits.
 Learn about the things that impact your credit score and how to improve in each category.

-Getting preapproved for a home loan before you start shopping can help you in two ways.
+Getting pre-approved for a home loan before you start shopping can help you in two ways.
 First, you’ll know exactly what you can afford.
-You can give your real estate agent that number, and he or she can limit your search to homes within your price range.
+You can give your real estate agent that number, and he or she can target your search for homes within your price range.

-Second, you usually need to submit a preapproval letter when you are making an offer on a home.
-This makes your offer stronger, as the seller will know that you have financing.
+Second, you usually need to submit a pre-approval letter when you are making an offer on a home.
+This makes your offer stronger, as the seller will know that you have approved financing from a trusted lender.

-You can start the application process for an SLFCU home loan online, by phone, or in person.
+You can start the application process for an SLFCU home loan online, by phone, or in person by visiting our Mortgage Center at our Jefferson branch.

 When you’re looking for an agent, consider: